thoughtbot/clearance/README.md

 Optional Cucumber features
 --------------------------

 As your app evolves, you want to know that authentication still works.
+If you've installed [Cucumber](http://cukes.info) into your app:

+    rails generate cucumber:install

-If you use [Cucumber](http://cukes.info), run the Clearance features generator:
+Then, you can use the Clearance features generator:

     rails generate clearance:features